 We are keen to ensure that the physical library, our online resources and the support we offer meet your individual requirements.
 Please feel free to come and talk to us at any time whether you are registered with the Disability Resource Centre (DRC) or not.
 If you have a Student Support Document and have indicated that you require additional support to use the library, then this is passed on to us.
 If you would like to discuss anything on your SSD, please don't hesitate to get in touch.

 We arrange induction tours for all students in October to introduce the service that we offer.
 We are also very happy to meet you one-to-one to offer a personalised induction.
 We can show you round the library, how to find and borrow books.
 If you would like to, you can also discuss anything that would make it easier to use the Library.

 Below, we cover some of the main topics we receive questions about.
 In all cases mentioned, please get in touch with Laura Jeffrey, the Librarian to discuss how we can best support your studies or research.
 If your question is not answered here, please do ask in person or by email.
 Find out more about how Cambridge Libraries can support you on the Accessibility and Disability LibGuide.

 The library is open 24 hours a day and 7 days a week, apart from a short period of closure around Christmas and again at New Year.
-There will usually be a member of staff in the Library between 9:30 and 15:00, Monday to Friday.
-However, it is also possible to arrange to meet us from 8:00 or until 17:00 several days a week.
+There will usually be a member of staff in the Library between 9:30 and 18:00, Monday to Friday.
+However, it is also possible to arrange to meet us outside these hours.

 Using the collections